juliensalinas/game-backend/README.md

 ### Achievements

-* `GET /players/{id}/achievements`: list all achievements from a player by providing the player id
+* `GET /games/{gameId}/players/{playerId}/achievements`: list all achievements from a player by providing the player id

 ### Stats

-* `GET /players/{id}/stats`: list all available stats from a player by providing the player id
+* `GET /games/{gameId}/players/{playerId}/stats`: list all stats from a player in a game by providing the game id and player id
 * `PUT /games/{gameId}/players/{playerId}/stats` with `name` parameter: increment by 1 the stat of a player in a game by providing the stat name (choices are: `nbAttemptedAttacks`, `nbHits`, `damageDone`, `nbKills`, `nbFirstHitKills`, `nbAssists`, `nbSpellCasts`, `spellDamageDone`)

 ## Backend Usage